How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Custom enhanced ecommerce demographics report

 Read competitor reviews to familiarize yourself with their customers’ problems with the product, as well as what they liked.
 You can scrape review pages or XML files with Google Sheets to quickly collect review text.
-Put the text in a tag cloud tool to view keywords used by your market to shape your customer avatar and language in your ads.
+Put the text in a tag cloud tool or use AI to get keywords used by your market to shape your customer avatar and language in your ads.

 Tag Cloud for customer reviews